 Appendix B - communications plan

-This document is an overview of the approach we will take to advice customers and stakeholder in the event of a drought
+This document is an overview of the approach we will take to advise customers and stakeholders in the event of a drought.

 Appendix C - drought triggers